marseaski/IBM-Applied-Data-Science-Capstone/README.md

-SpaceX Falcon 9 Data Science Project
+# SpaceX Falcon 9 Data Science Project

-This repository contains notebooks and supporting materials for the SpaceX Falcon 9 data analysis and machine learning project, completed as part of the IBM Data Science Professional Certificate.
+This repository contains Jupyter notebooks and supporting files for the SpaceX Falcon 9 data analysis and machine learning project completed as part of the IBM Data Science Professional Certificate.

-The project covers data collection, exploratory analysis, visualization, and model development to predict Falcon 9 first-stage landing success.
+The project focuses on collecting launch data, performing exploratory data analysis, building visualizations, and developing machine learning models to predict the success of Falcon 9 first-stage landings.

+---

-Contents
+## Contents

-1. Data Collection (API)
+1. **Data Collection (API)**

-Collected launch data using the SpaceX API
+   Collecting Falcon 9 launch data using the SpaceX REST API.

-2. Web Scraping
+2. **Web Scraping**

-Scraped Falcon 9 launch data from Wikipedia
+   Scraping launch records and payload information from Wikipedia.

-3. Data Wrangling
+3. **Data Wrangling**

-Data cleaning and preprocessing
+   Cleaning the dataset, handling missing values, and preparing data for analysis.

-4. Exploratory Data Analysis (EDA)
+4. **Exploratory Data Analysis (EDA)**

-EDA with SQL
+   * EDA using SQL

-EDA using Python (Pandas, Matplotlib, Seaborn)
+   * EDA using Python libraries such as Pandas and Matplotlib

-5. Visual Analytics
+5. **Visual Analytics**

-Folium maps for launch site visualization
+   * Interactive maps using Folium

-Plotly Dash (JupyterDash and standalone Dash)
+   * Dashboards built with Plotly Dash (JupyterDash and standalone Dash)

-6. Machine Learning
+6. **Machine Learning Models**

-Built classification models to predict launch success
+   Building and evaluating classification models to predict launch success, including hyperparameter tuning with GridSearchCV.

-Used GridSearchCV for model tuning

-7. Flowcharts
+7. **Flowcharts**

-Project workflow and modeling process
+   Visual representations of the project workflow and modeling process.

-8. Supplemental Pictures
+8. **Supplemental Pictures**

-Images used for presentation slides
+   Images used for presentations and documentation.

+---

+## Tools and Technologies

+Python, Pandas, NumPy, SQL, Folium, Plotly Dash, Scikit-learn, Jupyter Notebook

+---

+You can copy and paste this directly into your `README.md`.
+If you want a **one-paragraph version**, **resume-friendly version**, or **GitHub portfolio version**, I can do that too.